Best budget Bluetooth speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget wireless speakers you can buy in 2022.

-Budget Bluetooth speakers can be small enough to fit in a coat pocket, or big enough to fill a party with serious sound.
-To that end, if you're thinking of taking one on the road with you, make sure you check the dimensions before clicking "buy" (don't worry, we've listed these below).
+Budget Bluetooth speakers can be small enough to fit in a coat pocket or big enough to fill a room with serious sound, so it's imperative that you also check the dimensions before clicking "buy" (don't worry, we've listed these below).

-Whether you want full-on portability or something to move occasionally from your bedroom to the kitchen, check these out for size: you're sure to find something you – and your wallet – will love.
+Whether you want full-on portability or a speaker to move occasionally from your bedroom to the kitchen, you're sure to find something here that you – and your current budget – can truly enjoy.

 Ultimate Ears has really made a splash in the Bluetooth speaker market with a number of colourful, fun-sounding and portable models on its books.
-The latest is the small but mightily impressive 2019-release Wonderboom 2 – and because of its age, there are deals are out there.
+This is the small but mightily impressive 2019-release Wonderboom 2 – and because of its age, there are deals are out there.

 Battery life is 13 hours and a full charge takes just under three.
-It's waterproof, sandproof, dustproof and is also designed to float so it should withstand the most lively of pool parties.
-Playback is controlled over a Bluetooth connection, but it's surprising to see there's no mic for hands-free calling.
+It's waterproof, sandproof, dustproof and is also designed to float, so it should withstand the most lively of pool parties.
+Playback is controlled over a Bluetooth connection, but note that there's no mic for hands-free calling.

 Sonically, the Wonderboom 2 is an exciting listen, with impressive bass given its small dimensions.
 It packs in plenty of detail and there's a fine sense of attack.
 It's easily one of the best sounding Bluetooth speakers you can buy for the money.